-- Background #1: In patients who suffer a traumatic cardiac arrest, a final salvage maneuver that is performed in the Emergency Department (ED) is a resuscitative thoracotomy (RT).
+Background: In patients who suffer a traumatic cardiac arrest, a final salvage maneuver that is performed in the emergency department is a resuscitative thoracotomy (RT).
 There are two lines of thought about RT that are on opposite sides of the spectrum.
 The first line of thought is that if RT is not performed the patient is going to die anyways, so why not try it as a last ditch effort.
 The second line of thought is that due to the low yield in survival with RT, why expend resources and create a potential risk of harm to providers.
 The Focused Assessment Using Sonography for Trauma (FAST) has a high sensitivity and specificity for identifying hemopericardium and cardiac activity in a matter of seconds.
 Since there is really no good way to discriminate between which patients with traumatic cardiac arrest would benefit from RT, maybe adding a bedside FAST could help make this distinction.

-- What They Did:
+What They Did:

 - Prospective, Observational Trial in 1 Trauma center in California

-- Patients undergoing RT in the ED
+- Patients undergoing RT in the Emergency Department

 - All penetrating trauma patients with absent vital signs